 With the connection live, product creation happens inside Printify and pushes to Etsy on publish.

 Step 1.
 In Printify, click Catalog in the left sidebar and pick a product type — t-shirt, hoodie, mug, poster, and so on.
-Bella+Canvas 3001 (unisex t-shirt) and Gildan 18500 (hoodie) are the standard starter picks; they're priced low and Printify routes them to multiple print providers with good defect rates.
+Bella+Canvas 3001 (unisex t-shirt) and Gildan 18500 (hoodie) are common starter picks; they're priced competitively and Printify routes them to multiple print providers with established track records.

 Step 2.
 Choose a print provider.
 Don't auto-accept the first one in the list.
 Look at the production time, shipping time to your primary market, and whether the provider has positive reviews from Printify's seller community.
 For a US-first shop, Monster Digital and Awkward Styles are common picks.
 For a UK shop, Print Geek and T Shirt and Sons.